 This research is promising but this is a small trial and we will need more trial results before we know exactly how well the vaccine works for people with lung cancer.
 A phase 3 trial is currently in progress in Cuba.
 There aren’t any trials in the UK at the moment.

 CimaVax isn’t available at the moment in the UK.
 It has been approved in Cuba and is used in hospitals there.
-Trials are planned for other countries including America.
+Trials are planned for other countries and are expected to start in the USA in late 2015 or early 2016.
 We need positive results from these trials before CimaVax can become more widely available.

 Question about cancer?
 Contact our information nurse team